cecmahumane/reddit-client/README.md

 Users should be able to:

-- Browse a Reddit - like UI for the latest popular stories
+- Browse a Reddit-like UI for the latest popular stories.
-- See hover and focus states for interactive elements
+- See hover and focus states for interactive elements.
-- Sort the popular posts in the reddit feed by using the Hot, New and Top buttons.
+- Sort the popular posts in the Reddit feed by using the Hot, New and Top buttons.

 ### Screenshot